thesaigoneer/atomic-saigon/README.md

       What has been added:                        What has been removed:

-      - kde-print-manager                             - firefox
+      - fastfetch                                    - firefox
-      - krusader                                      - firefox-langpacks
+      - fzf                                          - firefox-langpacks
-      - lsd                                           - kcharselect
+      - kde-print-manager                            - kcharselect
-      - mc                                            - kfind
+      - krusader                                     - kfind
-      - micro                                         - kde-connect
+      - lsd                                          - kde-connect
-      - neofetch                                      - kde-connect-libs
+      - mc                                           - kde-connect-libs
-                                                      - kdeconnectd
+      - micro                                        - kdeconnectd
                                                      - kmousetool
                                                      - krfb
                                                      - krfb-libs
                                                      - nvtop
                                                      - plasma-discover-notifier
                                                      - plasma-welcome

-       The rpm of Firefox has been removed; a flatpak of Floorp has been added so the user at least has a browser available out of the box.
+       The rpm of Firefox has been removed; a flatpak of Floorp has been added so the end-user at least has a browser available out of the box.

 ## How do you get it?